BLyndon/bayesian_methods/docs/_posts/2020-07-29-bayesian_inference.md

 ---

 We start our discussion on inference with an example given in Mackay (2003) - the burglar alarm.
 The problem serves well for introducing the fundamental concepts of inference, since we are dealing with binary random variables in a simple probabilistic network.
-Thus it is possible to solve the problem exactly and directly apply the most important rules to simple expressions.
+Thus, it is possible to solve the problem exactly and directly apply the most important rules to simple expressions.

 ---